Keyfactor/beyondtrust-beyondinsight-pam/readme_source.md

 ### Initial Configuration of PAM Provider
-In order to allow Keyfactor to use the new Hashicorp-Vault PAM Provider, the definition needs to be added to the application database.
+In order to allow Keyfactor to use the new BeyondTrust-PasswordSafe PAM Provider, the definition needs to be added to the application database.
 This is done by running the provided [add_PAMProvider.sql](./PasswordSafe/add_PAMProvider.sql) script on the Keyfactor application database, which only needs to be done one time.

 If you have a hosted environment or need assistance completing this step, please contact Keyfactor Support.